 Milton Abbey is committed to the individual and delivers an education that is meant to challenge, stretch and develop young men and women into leaders and assured adults who possess confidence without arrogance.
 Milton Abbey prides itself on its ability to deliver a bespoke education, tailoring each pupil’s education to make the most of their individual skills and talents so that they can achieve their potential both inside and outside the classroom.

 At Milton Abbey’s heart is a philosophy of developing each and every girl and boy into fully rounded people academically, culturally, spiritually, and within a caring, supportive environment.
-We are inclusive and ambitious for every pupil.
+We are an inclusive school, and are ambitious for every pupil.
 Success, in whatever form, is celebrated.

-To underline this commitment, Milton Abbey will be joining the Round Square group of schools in 2012.
-All staff appointed are expected to contribute to the boarding ethos of the school, supporting both the Assistant Head (Pastoral) with pastoral work and the (Assistant Head) Activities with a full and busy games programme.
-Candidates are encouraged to clearly celebrate their conventional, and unconventional, interests on their application.
-Appointments will be made subject to a full CRB check and the receipt of satisfactory references.
+The school is run by the Headmaster, supported by the Deputy Head, a teaching staff of 40 and has a capacity of 300 pupils.
+All staff appointed are expected to contribute to the boarding ethos of the school, supporting both the Deputy Head with pastoral work and the Director of Adventure Training & Activities with a full and busy games programme.
+Candidates are encouraged clearly to celebrate their conventional, and unconventional, interests on their application.
+Appointments will be made subject to a full DBS check and the receipt of satisfactory references.

 For more information please see the school’s website: www.miltonabbey.co.uk